t-shiratori/time-tools-mcp-server/README.md

 ## Overview
 - Please perform the following tasks
 - Perform the following tasks and measure the time it takes to perform the tasks.
-- Please follow the time tracker requirements for the measurement method.
+- Please follow the time tracking requirements for the measurement method

 ## Tasks
 - Create the src directory
 - Create an empty file in it
-- The name of the file to be created should be index.ts
+- Name the file index.ts

-## Time Tracker Requirements
+## Time tracking requirements
 1. retrieve and display the current time before the task starts 2.
 2. retrieve and display the current time after the task is completed 3.
 3. retrieve and display the elapsed time from the start and end time of the task 4. finally display the following table